 Myth 5: You shouldn’t eat too many eggs

-Myth 6: Detox are good for you
+Myth 6: Detox is good for you

-Every January we are besieged by new diets (usually involving juice, soup or nothing at all) that claim to “detoxify” the body by removing dangerous substances building up the body.
+Every January we are besieged by new diets (usually involving juice, soup, or nothing at all) that claim to “detoxify” the body by removing dangerous substances building up the body.
 Unless you happen to have mislaid your liver, you’ll be relieved to hear that your body is already doing this, and doing it rather well.
 Your internal organs use chemical reactions to convert dangerous substances into safe ones that are naturally excreted.
-Restricting yourself to a liquid diet could actually do more harm than good: juices lack the essential fibre of whole fruits and vegetables, and you could be denying yourself essential proteins and minerals.
+Restricting yourself to a liquid diet could actually do more harm than good: juices lack the essential fiber of whole fruits and vegetables, and you could be denying yourself essential proteins and minerals.

 Myth 7: Fresh is better than frozen

 Frozen produce can be as nutritious as fresh, Heller says, because it’s flash-frozen shortly after picking, which means it retains more nutrients than if it has to travel, unfrozen, for days before being sold.
 Plus, frozen often costs less.
 If you prefer fresh, try to buy local.